MadByteDE/SPT-Linux-Guide/docs/lutris/cover_art.md

 - Click on the desired format & navigate to the downloaded cover/banner

 The images will automatically be saved in the correct Lutris directory.
-The downloaded images can be removed after this.

 ### Art directories